ialbluwi/11102-f25/lessons/pytest.md

 pytest test_calculator.py
 ```

-Pytest will run every function in `test_calculator.py` that starts with `test_` or ends with `_test`.
+Pytest will run every function in `test_calculator.py` that starts with `test` (any function that does not start with `test` will be ignored by `pytest`).
 You’ll immediately notice that output will be provided.

 <img src="/11102-f25/lessons/images/pytest1.png" class="img-soft" style="display:block; margin: 20px auto;">